byurinov/byurinov.github.io/_posts/2017-02-05-LibreOffice-RCE.md

 ## SystemShellExecute method

-The best way to execute your command is to use *execute* method of *XSystemShellExecute* interface of API.
+The best way to execute your command is to use *execute* method of *XSystemShellExecute* API interface.
 You don't even need to create a document to use it.

 ```python
 #!/usr/bin/env python3